 Listing 20-6: Matching the request and handling requests to / differently than other requests

 First, we hardcode the data corresponding to the / request into the get variable.
 Because we’re reading raw bytes into the buffer, we transform get into a byte string by adding the b"" byte string syntax at the start of the content data.
-Then, we check to see if buffer starts with the bytes in get.
+Then we check if buffer starts with the bytes in get.
 If it does, it means we’ve received a well-formed request to /, which is the success case we’ll handle in the if block that returns the contents of our HTML file.

 If buffer does not start with the bytes in get, it means we’ve received some other request.
 We’ll add code to the else block in a moment to respond to all other requests.

-Run this code now and request 127.0.0.1:7878, and you should get the HTML in hello.html.
-If you make any other request, such as 127.0.0.1:7878/something-else, you’ll get a connection error like we saw when running the code in Listing 20-1 and Listing 20-2.
+Run this code now and request 127.0.0.1:7878; you should get the HTML in hello.html.
+If you make any other request, such as 127.0.0.1:7878/something-else, you’ll get a connection error like you saw when running the code in Listing 20-1 and Listing 20-2.

 Now let’s add the code in Listing 20-7 to the else block to return a response with the status code 404, which signals that the content for the request was not found.
-We’ll also return some HTML for a page to render in the browser indicating as such to the end user:
+We’ll also return some HTML for a page to render in the browser indicating as such to the end user.

-Filename: src/main.rs
+src/main.rs

 // --snip--